bgschiller/pixyll/_posts/2018-01-30-pokemon-mongo-schemer.md

 ```

 That's more like it!
 Now if we run our script, we should get some errors saying things like "stats.attack should be number".
 Sure enough, take a look at Bulbasaur in pokemon.json: some of his stats are strings pretending to be numbers.
 If we fix those up, the errors go away.

+We could keep making our schema more descriptive.
+For example, there are more elements (pokemon types) than the four we have listed here, and we could document the structure of the `moves` object.
+I'll leave those as an exercise for the reader.

+MongoDB support for JSON Schema is useful, but has two big holes: it doesn't support `definitions` in the schema, and when something goes wrong it doesn't tell you what.
+Hopefully those will be added in a future version, but [mongo-schemer](https://github.com/devetry/mongo-schemer) and [json-schema-ref-parser](https://github.com/BigstickCarpet/json-schema-ref-parser) fill those gaps in the meantime.